 - Do you have to believe in God to study religion?

-- What is required for application to the Ph.D. program?
+- What is most important in the Ph.D. application process?

-- Do I need to mail my transcripts by the application deadline?
+- Do I need to submit my GRE scores by the application deadline?